sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/index.md

 Our backend is composed of multiple services:

 - Most are Go services found in the [cmd](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/cmd) folder.
 - [Syntect server](https://sourcegraph.com/github.com/sourcegraph/syntect_server) is our syntax highlighting service written in Rust.
-It is horizontally scalable, but only 1 replica is necessary in practice.
+It is not horizontally scalable so only 1 replica is supported.
 - [LSIF server](https://github.com/sourcegraph/sourcegraph/tree/master/lsif/server) provide precise code intelligence based on the LISF data format.
 It is written in TypeScript.
 - [zoekt-indexserver](https://sourcegraph.com/github.com/sourcegraph/zoekt/-/tree/cmd/zoekt-sourcegraph-indexserver) and [zoekt-webserver](https://sourcegraph.com/github.com/sourcegraph/zoekt/-/tree/cmd/zoekt-webserver) provide indexed search.
 It is written in Go.